Effects of Privacy-Inducing Noise on Welfare and Influence of Referendum Systems: Introduction

+In the field of analysis of Boolean functions, the notion of the \emph{influence} of a voter is used to measure the power of an individual on the final result of a social choice function.
+We extend this definition of influence to our probabilistic setting where noise is introduced for privacy, and term this new notion of influence as \emph{probabilistic influence}.
 Similarly, we define \emph{welfare} to address the second issue of capturing how \emph{ideal} a voting rule is.
-First, we define it for deterministic functions and then we extend this definition to any mechanism.
-We then show the effect of our privacy inducing noisy mechanism on welfare of the system.
+First, we define it for deterministic functions and then we extend this definition to any probabilistic mechanism.
+We then show the effect of our privacy inducing randomized response on the welfare of the system.
 In particular, we show that it preserves the ordinal relations between the welfare of voting systems.
-That is, if a social choice function $f$ had a greater welfare than $g$ in the deterministic setting, after the noisy mechanism $M_{\rho}$ is applied based on a choice of noising distribution $\rho$, the welfare of $M_{\rho}f$ will continue to be greater than of $M_{\rho}g$.
+That is, if a social choice function $f$ had a greater welfare than $g$ in the deterministic setting after the randomized response $M_{\rho}$ is applied based on the exogenous parameter $\rho$, the welfare of $M_{\rho}f$ will continue to be greater than that of $M_{\rho}g$.